 The next step of operationalizing your GDPR compliance framework will be successfully processing data on a regular basis, in addition to any requests you might receive from your users.
 Primarily, this will consist of requests for user records or erasures.
 You’ll want to document the legal mechanisms you’re using in accordance with GDPR when processing different types of requests involving different types of data as well.
 For example, the processing of special categories of sensitive user data require specific data consent to be obtained from the user.

-Under GDPR, users may also request that the processing of their personal data be restricted or contested, for example, when its no longer needed for its original purpose.
-Companies will then need to cease processing of data until it can prove that it has compelling ground to continue.
-There are many ins and outs in terms of the granular data processing and request rules changes under GDPR, so its important to make your legal personnel a key part of your GDPR compliance team.
+Under GDPR, users may also request that the processing of their personal data be restricted or contested, for example, when it’s no longer needed for its original purpose.
+Companies will then need to cease processing of data until they can prove that they have compelling ground to continue.
+There are many ins and outs in terms of the granular data processing and request rules changes under GDPR, so it’s important to make your legal personnel a key part of your GDPR compliance team.

 Respond to Breaches

 Under GDPR, organizations are also required to notify supervisory authorities within 72 hours of a data breach that user information has potentially been compromised.
-Where there is a high likelihood according to GDPR that an individuals data has been compromised, users must be notified without undue delay in addition to the proper supervisory authorities.
-They key elements to developing a robust, GDPR compliant data breach response plan are training front line staff on best practices, coordination with third party authorities, and providing clear guidance for your entire breach response team on what immediate actions to take.
+Where there is a high likelihood according to GDPR that an individual’s data has been compromised, users must be notified without undue delay in addition to the proper supervisory authorities.
+They key elements to developing a robust, GDPR-compliant data breach response plan are training front-line staff on best practices, coordinating with third-party authorities, and providing clear guidance for your entire breach response team on what immediate actions to take.